nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 - Install a Godot C# version with the [GodotEnv CLI](https://github.com/chickensoft-games/GodotEnv)
 - Create a project using the [GodotGame template](https://github.com/chickensoft-games/GodotGame)
-- Prepare a scene structure for our game - starting with the `App` node
+- Prepare a scene structure for our game - starting with the `App` node and setting up a mock-up main menu.

 We'll make stops along the way and rationalize not only how we perform these steps, but _why_ we do it.

 We won't be explaining or describing every technical detail of the Chickensoft packages.
+I'll leave that up to the Chickensoft docs, which go into technical detail that I couldn't do justice with my current C# experience.

-The goal is to build a solid game architecture that we can easily expand on using Chickensoft tools.
+The goal is to build a foundational game structure, with an architecture that we can easily expand on using Chickensoft tools.

 # Implementation